blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/01-authenticating-to-ags.md

 }
 ```

-### For Names and Roles Provisioning Service
+### Names and Roles Provisioning Service

-For other items, a Names and Roles claim might be included depending on the tool's configuration and access to the Roles service.
+For other items, a Names and Roles claim might be included, depending on the tool's configuration and access to the Roles service.
 If available, the claim should look like this:

 ```json
 "https://purl.imsglobal.org/spec/lti-nrps/claim/namesroleservice": {